 Upon graduation from law school, Mr. Gustafson joined the law firm of Alston & Bird, LLP in Atlanta, Georgia.
 Alston & Bird is a national law firm with more than 900 lawyers and is recognized as one of the top law firms in the country.
 At Alston & Bird, Mr. Gustafson was a member of the Securities Litigation Group and specialized in litigating class actions involving claims of securities fraud, commercial disputes between businesses, and representing officers and directors.

 In 2005, Mr. Gustafson returned to his hometown of Charlotte, North Carolina and joined Kennedy, Covington, Lobdell & Hickman, LLP (now K&L Gates).
 There, Mr. Gustafson specialized in financial services litigation, public company board representation, and credit and lending disputes.Mr.
 Gustafson was recruited to join the legal team of LendingTree, LLC in Charlotte, NC.
 At LendingTree, Mr. Gustafson managed the company's litigation portfolio.
 He also managed the company's mergers and acquisitions activity and negotiated numerous contracts on behalf of LendingTree.

 Mr. Gustafson is licensed to practice law in the states of North Carolina and Georgia and is admitted to the following courts: North Carolina state courts; the Western District of North Carolina; the Eastern District of North Carolina; Georgia state courts; the United States District Court for Northern District of Georgia; and the Eleventh Circuit Court of Appeals.

-At Essex Richards, Mr. Gustafson's practice focuses on general litigation; corporate and commercial disputes related to contracts, trade secrets, and employment matters; and alternative dispute resolution.
-Mr. Gustafson advises business owners on mergers and acquisitions, fiduciary obligations, corporate governance, contract negotiations, employment matters and dispute resolution.
-He also represents both the employers and employees with regard to non-compete disputes, secerance agreements and discrimination and wage and hour claims
+At Essex Richards, Mr. Gustafson's practice focuses on general litigation and commercial disputes related to breaches of contracts, trade secrets, breaches of fiduciary duty and all types of employment matters.
+Mr. Gustafson advises business owners on contract negotiations and drafting and employment matters.
+He also represents both the employers and employees with regard to non-compete disputes, severance agreements and discrimination and wage and hour claims.

 Articles and Links: